liferay-design/liferay.design/src/markdown/lexicon-1/patterns/nav.md

 order: 60
 ---

-### Description

-{$page.description}

 ### Variations

 Nav can be use either for horizontal or vertical navigation structures.
-This page shows different simple use cases of this pattern that will be applied in a bit more complex patterns such us [navbar](./navbar.html).
+This page shows different simple use cases of this pattern that will be applied in a bit more complex patterns such us [navbar](../navbar).

 #### Vertical
 A vertical navigation can be simple or it can be nested, where some of the entries could have interior levels of navigation.